KW-FoE/KW-FoE.github.io/Buildings/hall_of_fame.md

 The Hall of Fame provides crowns to improve guild strength.
-Use of the HoFis optional.
+Use of the HoF is optional.